 - Obsessive Compulsive Disorder

 Dr. Bress’s research focuses on brain activity associated with depression and treatment response throughout the lifespan.
-She is particularly interested in the way the brain responds to rewarding experiences when people are depressed and how this brain activity may change as they progress through treatment.
-Dr. Bress has received research support from the National Institute of Mental Health and the Joseph Sanchez Foundation, and she is currently conducting a study to better understand the changes in brain activity that occur over the course of a neurobiologically informed, reward-focused psychotherapy for older adults with depression.
+A specific area of interest is the brain's response to rewarding experiences when individuals are depressed, and how this response may change as they progress through treatment.
+Dr. Bress has received research support from the National Institute of Mental Health, the Joseph Sanchez Foundation, the Weill Cornell Children's Health Investigators Fund, and the Weill Cornell Mastercard Diversity-Mentorship Collaborative.
+She is currently conducting a study to better understand the changes in brain activity that occur over the course of a neurobiologically informed, reward-focused psychotherapy for older adults with depression.
+In a separate line of research, Dr. Bress is part of a collaborative study team investigating a mobile app-based intervention for young adults with depression and anxiety.

 Honors and Awards